michasiekm/Azure-Data-Fundamentals/Core data concepts.md

 - Synapse Analytics: combines big data and data warehousing to enable users to ingest, prepare, manage, and serve data for business intelligence and machine learning purposes,
 - Databricks: Apache Spark-based analytics service that allows users to build and train machine learning models at scale, using languages like Python, R, or Scala,
 - HDInsight: Enables users to process and analyze large-scale data using popular open-source frameworks such as Hadoop, Spark, Hive, or HBase,
 - Data explorer: designed for log and telemetry data analysis, providing real-time querying and visualization capabilities.

+Job roles in data:
+- Database administorator: responsible for managing and maintaining databases, ensuring data security and integrity, and optimizing database performance.
+They also monitor database usage to identify and resolve issues that impact performance.
+- Data engineer: responsible for designing, building, and maintaining the systems and infrastructure, working with data storage, processing, and integration technologies.
+- Data Analyst: collect and analyze data to help organizations make better decisions.
+They work with databases and analytical tools to find patterns and insights that can help improve business performance.